jvargas160/ML_FinalExam_Jazmyne/README.md

 ## About

-This repository contains my solutions for **Part II (R coding problems)** of the Machine Learning Exam 2.
+This repository contains my solutions for **Part II (R coding problems)** of my final exam for Machine Learning.
 The problems involve tasks such as:

 - Building Random Forest models